tvrusso/Xyce_qucs-s_Examples/10-ActiveBesselFilter/README.md

 it is useful to modify the schematic slightly so that Xyce can compute the same function.

-Since Xyce's original expression library could do complex arithmetic, it was necessary to express the transfer function K=db(V(out)/V(in)) in terms of real and imaginary parts, and allow the expression library to evaluate it in real arithmetic.
+Since Xyce's original expression library could not do complex arithmetic, it was necessary to express the transfer function K=db(V(out)/V(in)) in terms of real and imaginary parts, and allow the expression library to evaluate it in real arithmetic.

 The real-equivalent expression is: